victor-hugo-dc/crossword-solver/README.md

     ```
     pip install -r requirements.txt
     ```
-4. In the root directory, run:
+4. Put your OpenAI key in the a config.py file in the root directory, then run:
     ```
     python3 solver.py
     ```